This post may contain affiliate links. Read my full disclosure policy.

 Whisk in corn meal or polenta.

 Cover and let cook on low heat for 15 minutes, stirring occasionally.
 Add grated cheese… any melty cheese will do- cheddar, jack, parmesan, mozzarella.

 Once the polenta has cooked for a full 15 minutes, stir in the cheese and half of the cilantro (saving half for garnish).

 Add half of the chorizo.

-Add a touch of smoked paprika.
+Add a touch of smoked paprika if you like!

 Place the remaining chorizo in the center and crack 4-6 eggs around the the edges.
-I make littles wells with the back of a spoon and place the eggs in them.
+I make little wells with the back of a spoon and place the eggs in them.
 Salt and pepper each egg.

 Place the whole thing in the oven and bake until the the egg whites are set and “white” and the yolks are to your desired doneness.
-This is especially good with the yolks a little soft.
-Garnish with hot sauce and cilantro.

 - 8 oz chorizo ( links or ground) browned ( or make this or use vegan chorizo)

-- ¾ Cup dry polenta or corn meal
+- 3/4 cup dry polenta or corn meal

-- 2 ½ C chicken stock
+- 2 1/2 C chicken stock ( or veggie stock)

-- 1 Cup grated melting cheese ( mozzarella, cheddar, jack)
+- 1 cup grated melting cheese ( mozzarella, cheddar, jack)

-- ¼ C chopped cilantro divided
+- 1/4 C chopped cilantro divided

-- ½ tsp smoked paprika
+- 1/2 tsp smoked paprika

 - salt and pepper to taste